Perfecting your Instagram aesthetic should definitely be #1 on your social media new year’s resolutions…

 It’s not just about having a great-looking feed, but it also helps with your branding and may even help you come up with something awesome when you’re running low on what to post to Instagram.

-So, how do you pick or decide an Instagram aesthetic?
+So, how do you pick or decide on an Instagram aesthetic?

 Looking at other accounts for inspiration is research, but at the end of the day, your aesthetic should be about you and/or your brand.